vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 -  **Days to Purchase**: number of days the purchasing department takes to validate a PO.
-If another RFQ to the same vendor is already opened, Odoo adds the line to the RFQ instead of creating a new one.
+If another RFQ to the same vendor is already opened, Leansoft adds the line to the RFQ instead of creating a new one.
 Then, the specific date is set on the line.

 -  **Manufacturing Lead Time**: this is the expected time it takes to